8 Aerobatic Stars Flying Solo at 2025 Airshows

 Aircraft: Piper J-3 Cub (heavily modified)

-Why watch: The “Prometheus” comedy act involves a seemingly out-of-control Cub, a “stolen” aircraft, and aerobatics that demonstrate serious skill beneath the humor.
-His drunk pilot routine has entertained airshow crowds for decades.
+That’s what makes Kyle Franklin endearing to us airshow regulars — his “Prometheus” comedy act looks like chaos but requires serious precision.
+A seemingly out-of-control Cub, a “stolen” aircraft, and aerobatics that demonstrate legitimate skill beneath the humor.
+His drunk pilot routine has been entertaining crowds for decades.
+Do not let the comedy fool you.

 2025 locations: Regional and national shows.